Shortlisting and Selection Criteria

 Joint Schools applicants can find additional information on written work and selection criteria here.
 History and English applicants are required to submit two pieces of written work.

 Shortlisted candidates will be interviewed by at least two English tutors, and will usually have two interviews.
 In order to make sure that candidates' chances of gaining a place are not affected by their initial choice of college, many candidates will be interviewed at more than one college.
 Some candidates will also be reallocated before interview from colleges that have a very high ratio of applicants to places, in order to ensure fairness across the University.
-Interviews are tailored to individual candidates, but are likely to engage with submitted written work and with wider reading interests, and often include an exercise in which candidates are invited to discuss a piece of previously unseen literature.
+Interviews are tailored to individual candidates, and may engage with submitted written work and with wider reading interests.
+They are likely to include an exercise in which candidates are invited to discuss a piece of previously unseen literature.
 Assessment of performance at interview will be made according to the following criteria:

 - Capacity to exchange and build on ideas